 How Do I Make Crispy Zucchini Chips in the Air Fryer

 Follow this simple recipe to get the perfect crispy zucchini chips in no time.
 So much faster and easier (much more healthy) than deep frying.

-- The first thing you gotta do is get your zucchini sliced.
-I do this with a mandolin slicer, which is important for getting consistently thick slices.
+- Firstly, slice your fresh zucchini into thin and I do this with a mandolin slicer, which is important for getting consistently thick slices.

-- Now, toss them in whatever it seasonings you want to use.
-Anything you want, coat your air fried zucchini in parmesan cheese, panko bread crumbs or whatever.
+- Secondly, toss them in whatever seasonings you want to use.
+By all means, anything you want, coat your air-fried zucchini in parmesan cheese, panko bread crumbs, or whatever.